NeoGeographyToolkit/StereoPipeline/docs/sfs_usage.rst

 small, SfS will return noisy results, if it is too large, too much detail will be blurred.
 Here we used the Lunar-Lambertian model.
 The meaning of the other ``sfs`` options can be looked up in :numref:`sfs`.

+The value of ``--initial-dem-constraint-weight`` is best set to 0 when the initial DEM is not very reliable, as otherwise defects from it can be inherited by the SfS result.

 See :numref:`sfs_crater_bottoms` for a potential solution to areas in shadow.